Lanigan Massage & Bodywork

 • Relaxes fascia and muscles, thereby decreasing pain

-SYNERGY STONE HEAT~WAVE MASSAGE
+SYNERGY STONES HEAT~WAVE MASSAGE

 Contoured to fit smoothly against the curves of the body, these stones blend soothing warmth, custom pressure and advanced massage techniques into an Ultra-Relaxing and Therapeutic experience called the HEAT~WAVE Massage!
 Hand made of solid natural Stoneware near Seattle, WA., and developed by Scott Wynn, a massage professional with nearly 20 years experience, these revolutionary HEAT~WAVE Massage tools blend the deeply relaxing warmth of traditional hot stones with the health benefits of deeper therapeutic massage.